accso/vertx-examples/README.md

 vertx-examples
 ==============

-Vert.x examples for Accso's JavaSPEKTRUM article, to be published in 2014
+Vert.x examples for Accso's JavaSPEKTRUM article, to be published in 2014.
+Link to article will be put here as soon as its available.

 ##simple-httpd
 Simple HTTP server verticle, listens on port 8123.
 Returns a static `Hello World!` http response.